Chapter 15: Aragog

 |Арагог Aragog = 'Aragog'.||Aragog|

-The translations are mostly phonetic; that is, they attempt to convey the sound of the name 'Aragog'.
+All translations but the Vietnamese are transliterations; that is, they attempt to convey the sound of the name 'Aragog'.

-The Vietnamese version uses the English unchanged as Aragog.
+- The Vietnamese version uses the English unchanged as Aragog.
+The original instalment carried a footnote that this was to be pronounced A-ra-gốc.

 |⇚ Chapter 14|